How Millennial Women Really Feel About Ivanka Trump

 Advertisement

 By never saying anything to upset anyone, she seems to have done just that.
-According to a new poll from Refinery29 and CBS News that examines the attitudes of American women between the ages of 18 and 35, only 18% said they view her favorably, while 46% said they view her unfavorably.
+According to a new poll from Refinery29 and CBS News that examines the attitudes of American women between the ages of 18 and 35, only 18% said they view her favourably, while 46% said they view her unfavourably.
 The remaining 36% are undecided.

-Among Republicans, 18% had an unfavorable view of Ivanka, while another 44% said they had a favorable view.
+Among Republicans, 18% had an unfavourable view of Ivanka, while another 44% said they had a favourable view.
 (The remaining 38% were undecided.)
-Among Democrats, 73% said they dislike the first daughter, while only 5% held a favorable view.
-(Independents' views fell in line with the general crowd — 18% favorable, 43% unfavorable, and the rest undecided.)
+Among Democrats, 73% said they dislike the first daughter, while only 5% held a favourable view.
+(Independents' views fell in line with the general crowd — 18% favourable, 43% unfavourable, and the rest undecided.)

 Advertisement